 Enable flash drive in BIOS setup

-Due to the default settings of some motherboard producers, the USB drives will not show up in Disk Management if the drive is not enabled in System Setup (BIOS).
+Due to the default settings of some motherboard producers, the USB not show up in Disk Management if the drive is not enabled in System Setup (BIOS).
 In such a case, you can enter BIOS to enable the drive to make it visible on your computer.

 - Restart the PC and immediately press the Pause Break key to halt the boot process.
 Then you will see the instructions to boot to BIOS setup.

 - Press Pause Break and press the appropriate keys(F1, F2, F8, Del) to access the system setup.